Consensys/gpact/doc/callpath.md

 intermediate node.
 The nodes are encoded in the following way:

 * LeafNode encoded as an EncodedFunction
-* IntermediateNode encoded as RLPList of:
+* IntermediateNode encoded as abi.encode of:
     * EncodedFunction representing the IntermediateNode itself.
     * Multiple IntermediateNodes or LeafNodes.
 The encoding is in order in which the functions are called.